Welcome to Carey Donvale

 Art, CARE (Community and Religious Education), Chinese, Library, Music and Physical Education are important parts of the program, and are all taught by specialist teachers in purpose-built facilities.
 Learning is also fun at Carey — for the students and their teachers — and extends beyond the boundaries of the School to regular excursions and activities that explore the wider world.

 Community Service is an important part of life in the Junior Schools, as it is in other sections of the School.
-Students regularly visit nursing homes and other organisations where they can bring pleasure and friendship.
+Students visit nursing homes and other organisations where they can bring pleasure and friendship.
 Collections of books, computer equipment and other valuable learning materials have improved the learning experience for a community far less well-resourced than our own, through a relationship with an Indigenous community at Robinson River in the Northern Territory.
 This on-going relationship, including a series of very successful reciprocal visits, has yielded vital understanding of Australia’s Indigenous people.

 Our beautiful bush environment gives us the opportunity to present an extensive sustainability program across the campus and also benefits our local community.
 Particular emphasis in Year 4 sees the curriculum based around sustainability and allows these students to take a leadership role across the campus as our Enviro Captains.